New Mexico Rail Runner Express: COVID-19 pandemic

 Rail Runner service was suspended from March 2020 until March 2021 due to the COVID-19 pandemic.
 During the suspension, Rio Metro continued to run empty trains along the route in order to maintain readiness of the vehicles and crew.
 Weekday service resumed March 8, 2021, and full service resumed May 24, 2021.

 By April 2022, daily ridership had returned to 60% of pre-pandemic levels.
 To attract new riders, Rio Metro announced it would slash fares by 75%—daily passes priced at $2.50 and monthly passes at $27.50—from April 18 through July 31.
 During this period, average ridership increased about 88% to over 1,500 boardings per day.
 Citing the high cost of gas, Governor Michelle Lujan Grisham announced in July that the reduced fares would be extended until the end of 2022.
-In addition, two round trips will be added on August 1st as part of a revised schedule focused on all-day frequency rather than traditional commuter service.
+In addition, two round trips would be added on August 1 as part of a revised schedule focused on all-day frequency rather than traditional commuter service.